Kim Eun-jung (curler)

 Kim Eun-jung (born November 29, 1990), nicknamed "Annie", is a South Korean curler from Uiseong.
 She currently skips her own team on the World Curling Tour.
-Kim skipped the national team from 2016 to 2018 and represented Korea on home ice at the 2018 Winter Olympics, where her team won a silver medal.
+While skipping her previous team out of Gangneung, she won silver medals at the 2018 Winter Olympics and 2022 World Women's Curling Championship.

 Career

 As a junior skip, Kim led South Korea to three straight silver medals at the Pacific-Asia Junior Curling Championships.
 In 2010, she lost in the final to China's Liu Jinli, in 2011 she lost to Japan's Sayaka Yoshimura, and in 2012 she lost to Yoshimura again.

 Right after juniors in April 2012, Kim earned her first non-junior national title at the South Korean Curling Championships, held every spring to qualify the winner as the national team for the following season.
 At the 2012 Pacific-Asia Curling Championships, the South Korean team skipped by Eun-jung finished in third place after losing the semifinal to Japan's Satsuki Fujisawa, and therefore failed to qualify for the world championships.

 After failing to win the championship in 2013, Kim captured the national championship again in April 2014.
 At the 2014 Pacific-Asia Curling Championships, she skipped South Korea to an unbeaten 8–0 round robin record and a semifinal win over New Zealand.
 However, in the final, she lost against China's Liu Sijia on an extra-end steal, narrowly missing a berth to the world championships.
 Later that season, her Korean team competed at the 2015 Winter Universiade where they lost in a tiebreaker to Switzerland's Michèle Jäggi.

 Despite not winning the national championship for the 2015–16 season, they had a great season on the World Curling Tour.
 They won three tour events to start the season, the AMJ Campbell Shorty Jenkins Classic, Canad Inns Women's Classic and the Uiseong International Curling Tour.
 They also competed in four Grand Slam of Curling events and reached the semifinals of the 2015 Tour Challenge, where they lost to Rachel Homan.
 They finished seventh on the money list for the season, with $61,617.

 In April 2016, Kim Eun-jung claimed her third national championship by beating a high school curling team skipped by Kim Min-ji in the final.
 At the 2016 Pacific-Asia Curling Championships, her South Korean team went through the round robin with a 6–1 record and once again won the semifinal over New Zealand.
 Then in the final, she defeated China's Wang Bingyu to capture her first Asia-Pacific title.
 This qualified her South Korean team for the 2017 World Women's Curling Championship, her first World Championship.
 They finished the round robin with a 5–6 record, failing to advance to the playoff round.